YiqinYang/LPD/README.md

-# Provable Benefits of Unsupervised Data Sharing in Offline RL
+# Offline Hierarchical Reinforcement Learning

 This is a jax implementation of LPD on [Datasets for Deep Data-Driven Reinforcement Learning (D4RL)](https://github.com/rail-berkeley/d4rl), the corresponding paper is [Flow to Control: Offline Reinforcement Learning with Lossless Primitive Discovery](file:///Users/yangyiqin/Downloads/26286-Article%20Text-30349-1-2-20230626-2.pdf).